Finland–Kosovo relations: Finland's Early Initiatives in Kosovo Post-1999 War

 In 1999, Finland undertook minor initiatives, including funding the International Criminal Tribunal for the former Yugoslavia to investigate war crimes and allocating a budget for small civil-military cooperation (CIMIC) projects through the Finnish KFOR Forces.
 Additionally, the Liaison Office in Pristina began operations in late August to coordinate EU assistance during Finland's EU Presidency.
 The decision to maintain the office's operations beyond the Presidency was made only at the end of the year.

 Support for Kosovo’s Disabled Community

 Another element of Finland's Kosovo program stands out due to an anecdote shared by all Finnish interviewees during this evaluation.
-During a Finnish TV news report on Kosovo refugee camps in Macedonia, a disabled individual in a wheelchair made a heartfelt plea to his Finnish friend, a well-known advocate for the disabled in Finland: “Kalle, help us, the disabled are suffering in Kosovo!”
-This personal appeal led to a support project for HandiKOS, Kosovo's association for the disabled, in the latter half of 1999.
+During a Finnish TV news report on Kosovo refugee camps in Macedonia, a disabled individual in a wheelchair made a heartfelt plea to his Finnish friend, a well-known advocate for disabled people in Finland: “Kalle, help us, the disabled are suffering in Kosovo!”
+This personal appeal led to a support project for HandiKOS, Kosovo's association for disabled people, in the latter half of 1999.
 Initially implemented through Oxfam due to the lack of banking operations in Kosovo, the project was later managed by FIDIDA and the Finnish Association of the Deaf under a consultancy contract.